orthanc-mirrors/orthanc-object-storage/README.md

 ```
 {
+    "GoogleCloudStorage" : {
         "StorageEncryption" : {
             "Enable": true,
             "MasterKey": [3, "/path/to/master.key"], // key id - path to the base64 encoded key
             "PreviousMasterKeys" : [
                 [ 1, "/path/to/previous1.key"],
                 [ 2, "/path/to/previous2.key"]
             ],
             "MaxConcurrentInputSize" : 1024   // size in MB
+        }
     }
 }
 ```